nuclia/nucliadb/.proposals/records/index-scaling-v1.md

 - Shard: the storage of a knowledge box's indexes(keyword, bm25, graph, vector).
   We currently store multiple replicas of a knowledge box's indexes across different nodes.
-- Node: Storage, writer, reader and node coordinator(sidecar) for a set of shards
+- Node: Storage, writer, reader and node coordinator(sidecar) for a set of shards that contain index data.
+This is separate from resource data.
+- IndexNode: For the purpose of this proposal and to prevent confusion around naming, a node will be called `IndexNode`
+- IndexNodeReaderReplica: Different from shard replica, this refers to a deployment replica that will contained a copy of index data for many shards.

 ## Current solution/situation

-Currently, a node is deployed for writes(indexing) and reads(searching) for a set of shards.
-Each shard is replicated and read(search) requests are typically round robin load balanced against the nodes that hold replicas.
+Currently, an IndexNode is deployed for writes(indexing) and reads(searching) for a set of shards.
+Each shard is replicated and read(search) requests are typically round robin load balanced against the IndexNodes that hold replicas.

 Scaling this design requires the following:
-- scale disk: spread shards across more nodes
+- scale disk: spread shards across more IndexNodes
-- scale disk: physically copy/move shards around between nodes to rebalance
+- scale disk: physically copy/move shards around between IndexNodes to rebalance
-- scale write CPU: spread shards out and move shards around between nodes to balance
+- scale write CPU: spread shards out and move shards around between IndexNodes to balance
-- scale read CPU: increase replicas
+- scale read CPU: increase shard replicas

-The persistent storage for our node data is on a local disk owned by the node so scaling would involve a lot of moving data around and then locking of data while sychronization was happening.
+The persistent storage for our IndexNode data is on a local disk owned by the IndexNode so scaling would involve a lot of moving data around and then locking of data while sychronization was happening.